-ChangeLab Solutions' BLOCK Project curated the Porch Light Debates, a series of provocative conversations illuminating tensions at the intersection of health and housing practices.
-Written by leading practitioners, researchers, and scholars, these pieces highlight the opportunities and challenges hospitals, public health departments, and housing authorities have to improve health equity.
+ChangeLab Solutions presents the Porch Light Debates, a series of conversations illuminating issues at the intersection of health and housing practices.
+Written by leading practitioners, researchers, and scholars, these stories and articles advance the conversation about improving health equity through housing and community development strategies.

 The Porch Light Debates provide nuanced conversations about the opportunities, limits, and innovations that surface when local institutions blend health, housing, and community development efforts.
 Three of the four debates feature a story from an institution: the Bon Secours Hospital in Baltimore, Maryland, the Denver Public Housing Authority in Colorado, and the Alameda County Public Health Department in California.

-Our Community of Practice (COP), comprised of experts from across the health and housing fields, has written responses to each of the stories that discuss how effective policies can be replicated and highlight opportunities to create meaningful change.
-Members of the COP developed the fourth and final debate, which addresses the constraints local governments face in this work and provides concrete ways to overcome those challenges.
+We then invited a variety of voices to respond to these stories and reflections.
+Our Community of Practice, comprised of experts from across the health and housing fields, discuss how effective policies can be replicated, identify challenges institutions face, and highlight opportunities to create meaningful change.
+Members of our Community of Practice developed the fourth and final debate, which addresses the constraints local governments face in this work and provides concrete ways to overcome those challenges.

 The Porch Light Debates are intended to ignite the conversation about what it takes to make healthy and equitable housing a reality in this country.
 We invite you to join the conversation!
 Follow us here on LinkedIn, on Facebook, or on Twitter to learn more and to get involved.